-- 336. This Agreement shall become effective upon signature of the Parties and submission to the Court. - 337.
-To ensure that the requirements of this Agreement are properly and timely implemented, the Court will retain jurisdiction of this action for all purposes until such time as amendments to this Agreement, which shall be effective, absent further action from the Court, 45 days after a joint motion has been filed with the Court.
+338. The Parties may jointly stipulate to make changes, modifications, and amendments to this Agreement, which shall be effective, absent further action from the Court, 45 days after a joint motion has been filed with the Court.
 Such changes, modifications, and amendments to this Agreement shall be encouraged when the Parties agree, or where the reviews, assessments, and/or audits of the Monitor demonstrate that the Agreement provision as drafted is not furthering the purpose of this Agreement or that there is a preferable alternative that will achieve the same purpose.
 Where the Parties or the Monitor are uncertain whether a change to the Agreement is advisable, the Parties may agree to suspend the current Agreement requirement for a time period agreed upon at the outset of the suspension.
 During this suspension, the Parties may agree to temporarily implement an alternative requirement.
 The Monitor shall assess whether the suspension of the requirement, and the implementation of any alternative provision, is as, or more, effective at achieving the purpose as the original or current Agreement requirement, and the Parties shall consider this assessment in determining whether to jointly stipulate to make the suggested change, modification, or amendment.

-- 339. The Parties agree to defend the provisions of this Agreement.
+339. The Parties agree to defend the provisions of this Agreement.
 The Parties shall notify each other of any court or administrative challenge to this Agreement by non-parties.
-In the event any provision of this Agreement is challenged in any state court, the Parties shall seek removal to federal court and consolidation with this action. - 340.
-The City agrees to promptly notify DOJ if any term of this Agreement becomes subject to collective bargaining consultation and to consult with DOJ in a timely manner regarding the position the City takes in any collective bargaining consultation connected with this Agreement. - 341.
-The City agrees to require compliance with this Agreement by their respective officers, employees, agencies, assigns, or successors.
+In the event any provision of this Agreement is challenged in any state court, the Parties shall seek removal to federal court and consolidation with this action.